The Heritage Center joins in the commemoration of the 250th anniversary of the Declaration of Independence with a year of exhibits and programs.

 August 23, 2026 at 1:30pm

 This workshop with William Paton and Randy Steffy explores the process of building and documenting early Kentucky rifles, using the Wm.
 Antes Swivel breech rifle as an example.
 Workshop is free but registration is required.
-Contact Candace Perry to get on the list for registration.
+Click here to register.